LaunchCodeEducation/intro-to-programming-csharp/src/assignments/MarsRover.rst

    ``Message`` is responsible for bundling the commands from mission control and delivering them to the rover.
 #. ``Rover``:
-   An object representing the mars rover.
+   An object representing Curiosity, the mars rover.
 This class contains information on the rover's ``Position``, operating ``Mode``, and ``GeneratorWatts``.
 It will also contain a method that you will write, ``ReceiveMessage``.
-This method will include conditional statements for each of the various types of commands the rover receives and updates the rover's properties.
+This method will include conditional statements for each type of command the rover receives and updates the rover's properties.
-#. ``Response``:
-   The rover returns a ``Response`` object type when it has finished receiving a ``Message`` object.
-   The ``Response`` class contains the name of the ``Message`` it responds to, as well as a list of booleans indicating which of the commands have been completed from it's ``Message`` input.

 In true TDD form, you will be asked to first write the appropriate units tests for these features, then write the code in the given class to pass those tests.